JuniorDevolper12/Travel-Translator/README.md

 ## 🚀 Features

-- Multi-language translation
+- Multi-language text translation
-- Speech-to-text conversion
+- Speech-to-text functionality
-- Text-to-speech functionality
+- Text-to-speech capability

 ## 📱 Getting Started

-1. Clone this repo:
+1. **Clone the repository**:
    `git clone https://github.com/yourusername/translate-speak-app.git`

-2. Install dependencies:
-   `cd translate-speak-app`
-   `npm install` (or `flutter pub get` if using Flutter)
+2. **Open the project** in Android Studio.

-3. Run the app:
+3. **Build and run** the app:
-   `npm start` (or `flutter run` if using Flutter)
+   Click "Run" in Android Studio or use `Shift + F10`.

 ## 🛠️ Usage

-- **Translate:** Enter text and select the target language to see the translation.
+- **Translate:** Enter text in the input field, select the target language, and view the translation.
-- **Speech Input:** Press the microphone icon to start speaking.
+- **Speech Input:** Tap the microphone icon to start voice input.
-- **Speak Text:** Tap the speaker icon to hear the text read aloud.
+- **Speak Text:** Tap the speaker icon to listen to the text read aloud.

 ## 🤝 Contributing

-Feel free to submit issues and pull requests.
-We welcome contributions to improve the app!
+Contributions are welcome!
+Feel free to open issues and submit pull requests.

 ## 📜 License